Donegal (town)

-Donegal (/ˌdʌnɪˈɡɔːl, ˌdɒn-, ˈdɒnɪɡɔːl/ DUN-ig-AWL-,_-DON--,_-DON-ig-awl; /ga/, "fort of the foreigners") is a town in County Donegal in Ulster, the northern province in Ireland.
-Although Donegal gave its name to the county, now Lifford is the county town.
+Donegal (/ˌdʌnɪˈɡɔːl, ˌdɒn-, ˈdɒnɪɡɔːl/ DUN-ig-AWL-,_-DON--,_-DON-ig-awl; /ga/, "fort of the foreigners") is a town in County Donegal, Ireland.
+Although Donegal gave its name to the county, Lifford is now the county town.
 From the 15th until the early 17th century, Donegal was the "capital" of Tyrconnell, a Gaelic kingdom controlled by the O'Donnell dynasty of the Northern Uí Néill.
 The town is in a civil parish of the same name.

-Donegal is in South Donegal and is located at the mouth of the River Eske and Donegal Bay, which is overshadowed by the Blue Stack Mountains ("the Croaghs").
+Donegal is in South Donegal, and is located at the mouth of the River Eske and Donegal Bay, which is overshadowed by the Blue Stack Mountains ("the Croaghs").
 The Drumenny Burn, which flows along the eastern edge of Donegal Town, flows into the River Eske on the north-eastern edge of the town, between the Community Hospital and The Northern Garage.
 The Ballybofey Road (the R267) crosses the Drumenny Burn near where it flows into the River Eske.
 The town is bypassed by the N15 and N56 roads.
 The centre of the town, known as The Diamond, is a hub for music, poetic and cultural gatherings in the area.
 There is a memorial to the Four Masters in the centre of the Diamond.